 - Infrastructure: Station buildings, platforms, railway tracks.

-- Access: Access is free but requires discretion.
+- Access: Access is free but discretion is required.

-A Military Vestige The Socoa fort , originally built in the 17th century, is an abandoned military site offering an immersion in the military history of the region.
-This place is perfect for urbex enthusiasts passionate about fortifications.
+A Military Relic: The Socoa fort , originally built in the 17th century, is an abandoned military site offering an immersion into the region's military history.
+This location is perfect for urban explorers passionate about fortifications.

 Site Features